kata-containers/kata-containers/docs/design/architecture_3.0/README.md

 Also, we provide the following designs:

-- Turn key solution with builtin Dragonball Sandbox
+- Turn key solution with builtin `Dragonball` Sandbox
-- Async io to reduce resource consumption
+- Async I/O to reduce resource consumption
 - Extensible framework for multiple services, runtimes and hypervisors
 - Lifecycle management for sandbox and container associated resources